 - Age < 24 months (revaccination is recommended after the age of 24 months)

 - Interval of less than 28 days between the administration of the YF vaccine and another live vaccine (eg. measles)

-In some people there is concern about immune response (people with reduced immunity), and booster vaccination or testing of neutralising antibodies is recommended after ten years:
+In people with a possibly impaired immune response a booster vaccination or testing of neutralising antibodies is recommended after ten years:

 - Due to HIV (irrespective of the CD4 count, booster/testing is recommended after 10y)

 - Due to medication that supresses the immune system (high dose of cortisones certain treatments for autoimmune diseases)

 - Persons who received a vaccination against yellow fever before they had a bone marrow transplantation (revaccination is indicated, if no counter indications)

 In case of increased risk of exposure to yellow fever, a single booster (or testing of neutralising antibodies) is recommended after 10 years.